ILIAS-TechnicalBoard/ILIAS/docs/development/accessibility-process.md

 uses different tools.
 This section clarifies the purpose and usage of these tools.

 * [Accessibility Guidelines](./accessibility.md)
+    * The Accessibility Guidelines inform the development of new features, KS-entries etc. and determine potential improvements of existing features, KS-entries etc.
     * The Accessibility Guidelines are based on the WCAG and put these guidelines in the context of ILIAS.
 The guidelines are supplemented with:
         * specific rules in KS entries which interpret guidelines for UI-elements